 But breaking down work like this has proven to significantly improve the relationship between business and IT into a collaborative one that is focused on fostering speed, independence, and goodwill.

-However, getting business stakeholders and citizen developers to design automation solutions requires more than an imagination and a basic understanding of the process.
+However, getting business stakeholders and citizen developers to design automation solutions requires more than imagination and a basic understanding of the process.
 To do this properly, teams must be equipped with the right tools that will support both sides equally.
 The non-technical stakeholders require an easy-to-use tool that leverages drag-and-drop features and is highly visual.
 In contrast, the technical stakeholders need a tool that easily integrates with their production environment.

-The Blueprint Enterprise Automation Suite enables non-technical stakeholders to rapidly visualize, design, and optimize critical business processes.
+Blueprint enables non-technical stakeholders to rapidly visualize, design, and optimize critical business processes.
 It seamlessly integrates with leading RPA vendors so teams can quickly load optimized processes, along with any constraints and attachments, from Blueprint into their RPA tool of choice.
 This gives IT an invaluable headstart before bot production.
 It saves them tons of time that would have otherwise been spent doing their own analysis into processes and translating that into their RPA tool.

 Besides having the right tools, an RPA center of excellence (CoE) is critical to the success of both teams.
-The CoE ensures governance over the bots being created, guarantees the automations adhere to business policies, procedures, and protocol, and monitors the production environment where the bots are being run.
+The CoE ensures governance over the bots being created, guarantees the automations adhere to business policies, procedures, and protocols, and monitors the production environment where the bots are being run.